FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Abstract

 \section{Abstract}

-We present FlowIt, a novel architecture for optical flow estimation designed to robustly handle large pixel displacements.
+We present FlowIt, a novel architecture for optical flow estimation that combines global matching with confidence and occlusion-guided refinement.
 At its core, FlowIt leverages a hierarchical transformer architecture that captures extensive global context, enabling the model to effectively model long-range correspondences.
 To overcome the limitations of localized matching, we formulate the flow initialization as an optimal transport problem.
 This formulation yields a highly robust initial flow field, alongside explicitly derived occlusion and confidence maps.
 These cues are then seamlessly integrated into a guided refinement stage, where the network actively propagates reliable motion estimates from high-confidence regions into ambiguous, low-confidence areas.
-Extensive experiments across the Sintel, KITTI, Spring, and LayeredFlow datasets validate the efficacy of our approach.
-FlowIt achieves state-of-the-art results on the competitive Sintel and KITTI benchmarks, while simultaneously establishing new state-of-the-art cross-dataset zero-shot generalization performance on Sintel, Spring, and LayeredFlow. \keywords{Optical Flow \and Motion Estimation \and Dense Correspondence}
+Extensive experiments across the Sintel, KITTI, Spring, and LayeredFlow datasets validate the effectiveness of our approach.
+FlowIt achieves state-of-the-art results on the competitive Sintel benchmark and establishes new state-of-the-art cross-dataset zero-shot generalization performance on Sintel, Spring, and LayeredFlow, while also delivering competitive performance on both the KITTI benchmark and KITTI zero-shot generalization settings.